 Rackspace Technology Supports Ohio National Chile IT Migration to the Cloud

-Financial services firm moved its entire core business to the cloud and gained flexibility and the ability to create VMs instantly

-/EIN News/ -- SAN ANTONIO, March 07, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT), a leading end-to-end, multicloud technology solutions company, announced that supporting Ohio National Chile’s cloud transformation has resulted in accelerated creation of new products, cybersecurity, and cost reduction for the financial services firm.
+SAN ANTONIO, March 07, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT, a leading end-to-end, multicloud technology solutions company, announced that supporting Ohio National Chile's cloud transformation has resulted in accelerated creation of new products, cybersecurity, and cost reduction for the financial services firm.
 The Chile division of this financial services firm moved its entire core business to the cloud and instantly gained flexibility and the ability to create Virtual Machines (VMs).

 Ohio National Chile offers a variety of quality insurance and financial products for individuals, groups, and businesses.
 The company was founded in Cincinnati, Ohio, with more than 110 years of experience in Life Insurance.